tharapalanivel/fms-model-optimizer/docs/fms_mo_design.md

 ### Quantization-aware training (QAT)

-In order to accommodate the quantization errors, one straightfoward technique is to take quantization/dequantization into account during the training process, hence the name quantization-aware training [(QAT)](https://arxiv.org/pdf/1712.05877), as illustrated by Step 1 of the following figure.
+In order to accommodate the quantization errors, one straightforward technique is to take quantization/dequantization into account during the training process, hence the name quantization-aware training [(QAT)](https://arxiv.org/pdf/1712.05877), as illustrated by Step 1 of the following figure.
 The training optimizer will then adjust the parameters of the model, e.g. weights, accordingly so that the resulting accuracy will be comparable to the original FP32 model.

 There are many other techniques, such as post-training quantization ([PTQ](https://arxiv.org/abs/2102.05426)), that can achieve similar outcome.
-Users will need to pick the proper method for their specific task based on model size, dataset size, resource available, and other consideraions.
+Users will need to pick the proper method for their specific task based on model size, dataset size, resource available, and other considerations.

 ![Quantize and deploy](./images/layer_swapping.png)